Engineering Hydraulics 3 ENG3085

 The aims of this course are:

-■ to introduce the fundamentals of flow in open channels and pipe systems
+■ to introduce the fundamentals of engineering hydraulics, open channel flow and pipe flow

-■ to be able to apply this knowledge in basic designs representative of hydraulic engineering practice
+■ to be able to apply this knowledge in sustainable hydraulic engineering design practice

 ■ to solve hydraulic numerical and practical problems